look/query-parser/tutorial/build_a_query_parser.md

 ### Users can trigger expensive query features

 Related to the above point, users can intentionally or unintentionally trigger advanced query features.
-For example, limiting a search term to a single field with `field_name:term` or boosting a term with `term^10`.
+For example, limiting a search term to a single field with <span class="query-string">field_name:term</span> or boosting a term with <span class="query-string">term^10</span>.
 The results can range from confusing to malicious.

 Some of these advanced operators can cause **very** expensive queries.
 In Lucene-based tools, [certain queries are very expensive](https://lucene.apache.org/core/6_5_0/core/org/apache/lucene/search/AutomatonQuery.html) because they require enumerating terms from the term dictionary in order to create the low-level query objects.
 A [query with a wildcard](https://www.quora.com/What-is-the-algorithm-used-by-Lucenes-PrefixQuery) (especially a leading wildcard!) or regular expression may require reading **many** terms.
 Regular expressions are [particularly dangerous](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#_regular_expressions):